masonmedia/jaxx_revolutions_1/README.md

 Multiple JS plugins are used on the site.

 1. Animisation: a jquery plugin that adds css transition effects on page changes/reload.
 Data-attrributes are embedded in HTML with css effects (largely based on animate.css).
+    > atrributes are added to <a> links, as well as a main content tag.
+These allow the addition of transition effects to be applied whenever a link is clicked, and additionally when a page loads.
+Different effects are added on each menu (and footer) link.

 2. Scroll Magic: adds effects that are activated based on scroll position.

 3. GSAP (Greensock): Tweening and timeline animation in combination with Scroll Magic.

 4. Rellax.js: A Parallax plugin allowing for muliple layering of parallax elements.
+    > a "rellax" class is added to hmtl tags in addition to js init and options